flexcrush420/portable-esde-linux/README.md

 ---

+## Themes

+The bundle installs [**Art Book Next**](https://github.com/anthonycaccese/art-book-next-es-de) automatically — a polished coffee-table-book style theme.
+Every custom system definition in this bundle uses logo names from Art Book Next, so its carousel will look correct out of the box.

+If you prefer a different theme, ES-DE has a built-in Theme Downloader (ES-DE menu → UI Settings → Theme Downloader) that lets you browse and install dozens more, including ES-DE's built-in Linear theme.

+---

 ## First-run notes for specific emulators

 Some emulators require one-time setup that can't be scripted due to legal/firmware constraints: